OctopusSolutionsEngineering/OctoGo/README.md

 - Automatic retry with exponential backoff for transient failures

 ### Input Validation
-- Server URLs are validated and normalized before storage
+- Server URLs are validated and normalised before storage
 - API keys are validated for format and length
 - Path segments are sanitized to prevent injection attacks